rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

      - PT4H (user is logged out after four hours).
 See the :ref:`expiration<Expire>` section for additional details.

-10. Optionally, you can choose to add groups created in Okta to map to that to be mapped to Rackspace permissions later.
-This can be done by performing the following steps:
+10. Optionally, you can choose to add groups created in Okta to map to those to be mapped to Rackspace permissions later.
+Do this by performing the following steps:

-        1. In the section **Group Attribute Statements (Optional)**, enter a name for the group attribute statement in the **Name** field.
+        a.
+In the section **Group Attribute Statements (Optional)**, enter a name for the group attribute statement in the **Name** field.

-        2. Leave **Name format** set to **Unspecified**.
+        b.
+Leave **Name format** set to **Unspecified**.

-        3. Choose a **Filter** option and enter the necessary details.
+        c.
+Choose a **Filter** option and enter the necessary details.
 For example, if you want to include all the user's groups that have the word ``rackspace`` in your SAML assertions, add a field with an appropriate name like ``groups``, and select a regex filter with the